Powder Her Face Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Powder Her Face is 110 minutes (1h 50m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Powder Her Face (1999) is 110 minutes (1h 50m).
+Directed by Margaret Williams, the film runs for 110 minutes in its complete theatrical version.

 Verdict Summary